Flank/flank-dashboard/docs/01_design_doc.md

 ## Workflow

-Code is submitted via pull requests.
+Code is submitted via pull requests from a named brach.
+Forks aren't used.
 Each pull request must have 1 approval.
 History should be linear (no merge commits).

 > git config --global pull.rebase true